|What would you like to do?|

 Am I required to pay for past due balances in order to get future services?

 A payment may be required at the time of service for all past due balances.
 Quest Diagnostics reserves the right to refuse laboratory services for failure to pay for past services.

 How can I find out if Quest Diagnostics is a participating provider with my insurance?

-You can view an online list of insurance carriers that participate with Quest Diagnostics (online lists available for most states) by clicking here.
+You can find out if Quest Diagnostics is in-network with your health insurance plan by clicking here.
 However, it is the patients responsibility to verify benefits before services are performed.
 Any questions regarding coverage should be directed to your insurance carrier.

 How do I submit secondary insurance information?